 According to the couple, the award is also intended to acknowledge the unique challenges students of Asian heritage face and in turn foster a supportive network for those who, like Nicco and Maria, are the first in their families to attend law school and might therefore lack the exposure, insights and connections in the legal community enjoyed by some of their peers.

 “My first encounter with a real-life lawyer was at my 1L wine and cheese event, and I can assure that I was one very awkward turtle,” Maria said.

 “I compare my experience with some of my classmates whose dad is a judge or mom is a partner at a national law firm or uncle is a prosecutor, so law and legal careers are more of a natural dinner time conversation.
 I don’t think people who have access to those connections—which is a privilege—necessarily realize it, but those connections and insights into the legal world are really valuable things that many people can’t get access to … It’s very difficult to aspire to be something, I think, if you haven’t seen enough of that something, like a visible minority judge in Canada.”

-In the end, Nicco said, a more diverse legal profession not only benefits law students and lawyers of colour but strengthens the practice of law as a whole.
+In the end, Nicco said, a more diverse legal profession not only benefits law students and lawyers of Asian heritage but strengthens the practice of law as a whole.